Martinmbiro/Malaria/README.md

 ## Results 📈
 > On a scale of `0` -> `1`, the final best-performing model achieved:
-+ A weighted `precision`, `recall` and `f1_score` of `0.97`
++ A weighted `precision`, `recall`, and `f1_score` of `0.97`
 + An overall model `accuracy` of `0.9717`
 + An overall `roc_auc_score` of `0.992`

 > The saved model's `state_dict` can be found in the drive folder linked [here](https://drive.google.com/file/d/1nkHgxkgZwAOtQVn0nKYwT7YKkCi5ukTq/view?usp=sharing)

 > ✋ **Note**
-+ Due to the randomness in Machine Learning, you might not necessarily achieve the same metrics I did - if you choose to train the model afresh
++ Due to the randomness in Machine Learning, you might not necessarily achieve the same metrics I did, if you choose to train the model afresh
 + This was just a pet project, hence I don't claim to be an expert in the Medical field.
 Nevertheless, the dataset was photographed and manually annotated by an expert, as described [here](https://lhncbc.nlm.nih.gov/LHC-downloads/downloads.html#malaria-datasets)